Punta Arenas Southern Patagonia, Chile Travel Guide

 If your nationality requires a visa, begin the application process through a Chilean consulate or embassy in your country of residence.
 Obtain a list of required documents from the official website of the Ministry of Foreign Affairs of Chile.
 Start this process well in advance, as processing times vary.

-Chile has no specific health-related entry requirements for general tourism.
+Chile does not have any specific health-related entry requirements for mainstream travel.
 However, if you travel from a country with a risk of yellow fever, Chilean authorities may require proof of shots.
 Check the latest health warnings before your trip.

 No specific requirements for entry from most countries.